catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | tags                        |                                                                                                                                                                                                                                                                                    |
   +-----------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Create a pool with the right protocol
+Next we need to create a pool for our loadbalancer and add our webserver as a member.
+The important thing to consider about your pool is which algorithm you want to use for your traffic to be sorted.
+In this case we are going to stick to the round robin algorithm.

 .. code-block:: bash

-  $ openstack loadbalancer pool create --name pool1 --lb-algorithm ROUND_ROBIN
-  --listener listener1 --protocol HTTP
+  $ openstack loadbalancer pool create --name tls-pool --lb-algorithm ROUND_ROBIN --listener tls-listener --protocol HTTP

   +----------------------+--------------------------------------+
   | Field                | Value                                |